 When it comes to you and me, content is just one optional ingredient of your online visibility.
 There are many cases where content is redundant for example.

 There are things you do not have to describe and explain in depth.
-People just want to take a quick look at the item, hit “buy now” and strike it though in their to-do list.
+Sometimes people just want to take a quick look at the item, hit “buy now” and strike it through in their to-do list.

 Imagine that in real life.
 It would be absurd to ask your customers in store to read about your products first before you let them buy.

 Of course, content doesn’t always work like that.
 Some people read and like your content while others just buy it in most cases.

 Still in many niches, content creation is an additional effort that is only needed to satisfy the need of Google for your content.

 The only thing Google offers is a list of links.
 They succeed because they managed to provide the best selection of links a few years ago.

 Other search engines are better by now but nobody really cares because they are so used to “Google” that they can’t break their habit.
 It’s almost like smoking.

 It’s not only that Google shows links as their main offer.
 They also use links to find out which links are the most popular ones.

 Those links being shown are not the best or most relevant ones at times.
 Why then?